 Once you apply for the Youth Corrections Officer 1 position, and meet the qualifications, a Recruiter will contact you to schedule a screening assessment date.
 Typically screening assessments are held every Tuesday at ADJC’s Central Office location and every last Saturday of the month.
 On the day of your assessment, you will be completing the following:

 - Drug Test Scheduling

 - Physical Exam Scheduling

 Additionally, you will be given an overview on how to complete and submit your questionnaire for the Criminal Background Check.

 Adobe Mountain School (AMS) is a 24/7 Secure Care juvenile correctional facility that is fully accredited as a public education agency / school district.
 AMS is located approximately 19 miles north of downtown Phoenix, at the intersection of Interstate-17 and West Pinnacle Peak Road.

-Work Hours: Youth Corrections Officers have three work shifts available:
+Work Hours: Youth Corrections Officers have two work shifts available: